search icon

 Buying Stocks

-As we mentioned, investors usually buy public company stocks on exchanges like NYSE.
+As mentioned earlier, investors usually buy public company stocks on exchanges like the NYSE.
 A company “becomes public by offering its stock for public sale.”
 This is called an initial public offering (IPO) and is the process by which stocks become available for investors to buy and sell on an exchange.

 Stocks Advantages